Home > Best Places Santa Barbara

-Where To Stay in Santa Barbara
+The Best Area To Stay in Santa Barbara

 Nestled in central California on a long stretch of open coastline, Santa Barbara is everything you could want from a California beach getaway.
-About 100 miles north of Los Angeles, Santa Barbara feels much more like a town than a city.
+About 100 miles north of Los Angeles, it feels much more like a town than a city.
 This is where Southern California ends and Central California begins.

-Coined as the American Riviera, because of the similarities to Mediterean seaside towns, it’s a haven for boating, wine enthusiasts, luxury travelers, artists and beach goers.
+Santa Barbara is best known for its broad, sandy beaches, high-end luxury hotels, and status as a celebrity hotspot.
+Coined as the American Riviera because of the similarities to Mediterranean seaside towns, it’s a haven for boating, wine enthusiasts, luxury travelers, artists, and beachgoers.

 What makes this beach town unique is that it is also a mountain town.
 The Santa Ynez Mountains offer beautiful hiking trails and a dramatic backdrop to the city.

-Santa Barbara was settled by Spaniards over 400 years ago and this history can be seen at the 18th century Mission Santa Barbara — the only California mission with twin bell towers — and in the distinctive downtown historic Spanish architecture.
+Santa Barbara was settled by Spaniards over 400 years ago and this history can be seen at the 18th-century Mission Santa Barbara — the only California mission with twin bell towers — and in the distinctive downtown historic Spanish architecture.

 Santa Barbara averages more than 283 days a year of sunshine and is a great vacation destination any time of year.
 The best time to visit Santa Barbara is from March to May or from September to November.
 Temperatures are fairly mild year-round, hovering in the 60s and 70s, but traveling in early spring or fall ensures you won’t be fighting crowds and hotel rates will be less expensive.

 In general, it’s smart to dress in layers when visiting Santa Barbara.
 Mornings and evenings can get a bit chilly, especially if there is fog, but if the sun peeks out in the afternoon, you’ll be quite comfortable in shorts or summer clothes.